shub39/Momentum/README.md

 - Integrate Camera
 - Add notifications
 - Design UI and animations
-- Integrate firebase and revenue cat with onboarding
+- Publish on fdroid and izzyondroid
 - Publish on google play